lammps/lammps/doc/src/fix_wall_gran_region.rst

 * wallstyle = region (see :doc:`fix wall/gran <fix_wall_gran>` for options for other kinds of walls)
 * region-ID = region whose boundary will act as wall
+* store_contacts = store contact information for each particle colliding with wall

 Examples
 """"""""